 Screening Ireland: Irish Film into the 21st Century

-Charting changes in recent Irish history, understanding the emergence of the Irish Film Industry in the 1970s, and analyzing some of Ireland’s most prolific and critically-acclaimed film directors are just some of the key elements of this course.
+Some of the key elements of this course include charting changes in recent Irish history, understanding the emergence of the Irish Film Industry in the 1970s, and analyzing some of Ireland’s most prolific and critically-acclaimed film directors.
 This course introduces students to the cultural, social, and political contexts of Irish cinema.
 You will examine key themes and issues in films made about and in Ireland and how they have constructed notions of Irish culture.
 Specifically, the course will address:

 - The emergence of an Irish Film industry in the 1970s

 - Ireland’s most prolific and critically-acclaimed film directors

 Contact Hours: 45

 Transatlantic Currents: Ireland and America in the Modern Era

 This course offers an examination of the historical connections between the U.S. and Ireland over the past two hundred years.
 In readings, discussions, and lectures we will explore the impact of Irish emigration to America for both the United States and Ireland, from the early Scots-Irish settlers through the exodus of the Great Famine and the generations of emigrants who followed down to the end of the twentieth century.